 The program is based on BC's Consensus on Hip Surveillance for Children with Cerebral Palsy.
 This Consensus was originally developed collaboratively by a multi-disciplinary group of professionals and parents, representing all regions of the province, based on the best available research evidence while being mindful of the provincial needs and setting.
 The group subsequently developed a plan for implementation which met the needs of BC’s vast geography and mix of metro, urban, rural, and remote populations.
 The approach to develop the provincial consensus statement and the implementation of the consensus is outlined in meeting reports from 2011 and 2012.
 In 2018, BC’s Consensus was updated to reflect international consensus achieved in the development of the American Academy of Cerebral Palsy and Developmental Medicine Hip Surveillance Care Pathway (Quick Guide).

 Information resources for professionals and families are available.
 To enroll a child, please complete the Enrollment Package.
 A physician’s referral is not required.

-See our online learning module which supports the implementation of the Child Health BC Hip Surveillance Program for Children with Cerebral Palsy is currently being updated and will be posted on the site once complete.
+Our online learning module which supports the implementation of the Child Health BC Hip Surveillance Program for Children with Cerebral Palsy is currently being updated and will be posted on the site once complete.
 It is intended for physical therapists, occupational therapists, physicians, and all other health care professionals working with children with cerebral palsy.
 Work through this 45 minute learning module at your own pace by starting and stopping, as needed.